tamhanepd/tamhanepd.github.io/_pages/about.md

 ---

 Hello!
 Welcome to my homepage.

-I am a PhD candidate in astronomy at the University of Waterloo, ON, Canada.
-My general research area is AGN feedback.
-Specifically, I am studying the impact of mechanical feedback in central cluster galaxies to study its role in suppressing star formation and galaxy evolution.
-I use data across the electromagnetic spectrum from X-rays to radio, from ground and space based telescopes.
-I study the kinematics and energics of gases in various temperatures from 10 million K down to few 10s K, and their interaction with radio jets/lobes.
+I'm currently a Postdoctoral researcher, having graduated with a PhD in Astronomy from the University of Waterloo, ON, Canada in 2022.
+My research interests lie in the realm of AGN feedback, with a specific focus on radio-mechanical feedback in galaxy clusters.
+I examine the impact of this feedback on central cluster galaxies, particularly its role in suppressing star formation and influencing galaxy evolution.
+My studies utilize data from across the electromagnetic spectrum, encompassing X-rays to radio waves employing both ground and space-based telescopes.
+A key part of my work involves studying the kinematics and energetics of gases in various temperature ranges, from 10 million K down to a few tens K, and their interaction with radio jets/lobes.

-I am also passionate about data science, Machine Learning and AI.
-I am looking forward to learning new skills and applying them to solve different problems.
+Aside from my research, I have a passion for data science, Machine Learning and AI.
+I am always eager to learn new skills and apply them to solve different problems.

+In my leisure time, I relish being outdoors, engaging in activities such as hiking, biking, and both indoor and outdoor rock climbing.
+I also find joy in nature and bird photography.

 In my free time, I enjoy speding time outdoors hiking, biking, indoor/outdoor rock climbing. i also enjoy nature and bird photography.